minmar94/sparseBartlett/README.md

 The scripts `for_figures_normals.R` and `for_figures_poisson.R` (in the `simulations` folder) create the `.Rdata` files needed to produce the figures in the paper.
 Run these after completing the simulations.

-> 💬 **MINGIOOOOO**: You might want to describe here how to generate the plots from the files in the `for_figures_` folders.
-I’ve left a couple of files for reference.
-Your figure data is already in the folder.

 ---